Patryk-Janowski/heartbleed/README.md

 sudo docker run -it -p 127.0.0.1:443:443 andrewmichaelsmith/docker-heartbleed bash
 ```

-This command will execute bash in conatiner and map host adress 127.0.0.1:443 to local conatiner adress on port 443
+This command will execute bash in conatiner and map host address 127.0.0.1:443 to local conatiner address on port 443

 Type exit to exit container

 ## Run the server
-Inside contrainer run
+Inside container run
 ```shell
 apache2ctl -D FOREGROUND
 ```